 The Best Tacos in 5 de Diciembre

 I’ll admit that I’m a bit biased here, as my favorite taco joint in town was right down the hill from our place for three years in a row.
-That being said, it’s also a stop on the excellent Vallarta Food Tours “The Street” option, and for a good reason.

 Mariscos La Tia

-The marlin is grilled in what looks like a mix of butter and soy sauce and then served on hot tortillas with lettuce and chipotle sauce.
+The marlin is grilled in what looks like a mix of butter and soy sauce and then served on hot flour tortillas with lettuce and chipotle sauce.
 I seriously dream about these when we’re not in Puerto Vallarta.

 Pepe’s Tacos

 Pepe’s Tacos is another PV institution with a loyal following.
-This place is famous for its tacos al pastor – marinated pork cooked on a rotating spit with a slice of pineapple.
-It’s undoubtedly the “King of Tacos,” and Pepe’s makes one of the best in town.
+This place is famous for having the best al pastor tacos in Puerto Vallarta – marinated pork meat cooked on a rotating spit with a slice of fresh pineapple.

 While not technically a taco, their Vallarta quesadilla with shrimp and bacon is to die for.
 Best of all, they stay open super late if you need some food to soak up all the tequila after a long night out!